jamijoj/GIS-Portfolio/mappingthebritishmuseum.md

 </details>

 <details>
-<summary>4.
+<summary>Step 4.
 Create and publish an embeddable, interactive dashboard of findings in ArcGIS Dashboards</summary>
   <br>
 Something else that I wanted to look at was what objects the British Museum was sourcing from each location each year.
 To explore this more, I decided to create a dashboard with ArcGIS Dashboards to allow for further exploration of the data.
 I planned to publish this so others could interact with the data, too.